oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 As a convenience, using the `-e` option, the script can optionally create the domain object, which in turn results in the creation of the corresponding WebLogic Server pods and services.
 This option should only be used in a single node Kubernetes cluster.

-For multi node Kubernetes cluster make sure that the generated image is available on all nodes before creating the domain resource using `kubectl apply -f` command.
+For a multi-node Kubernetes cluster, make sure that the generated image is available on all nodes before creating the domain resource using the kubectl apply -f command.

 The usage of the create script is as follows: